rebeccaloran/soulgems/README.md

 must battle each other, for their very life is at stake.

-### The King is a direct link to the Soul Guardian, a God.

-	A King can only be defeated by converting it to a new Soul Gem.

-	This takes inflicting a total of (20) damage

-Same as standard Chess with changes
+# Same as standard Chess with changes

 ## There is no checking the King